Financial Aid

 Federal Pell Grant

+The Federal Pell Grant is a federally funded program that awards individual grants to students who have not received a bachelor’s degree, nor have been aided for the maximum number of semesters allowed, and meet all other eligibility criteria.
 This is a federal grant that does not have to be repaid.
 Eligibility for this grant is determined by the federal government and is based on financial need.
-The grant amounts range from $750 to $7,395 yearly for 2023-24.
+The grant amounts range from $740 to $7,395 yearly for 2024-25.

 Federal Supplemental Educational Opportunity Grant (FSEOG)